lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 </details>

+After retrieving the metadata from the contract, you can continue to [retrieve the actual JSON content](#get-the-json-content).
+If the token ID data is empty, continue fetching the Base URI and retrieving the JSON using a file link.

 ### Get Data from Base URI

-:::info Version Support
+:::caution Version Support

 Assets created with LSP versions below 🛠️ [`@lukso/lsp-smart-contracts`](../../tools/lsp-smart-contracts/getting-started.md) of `v0.14.0` lack support for retrieving token ID metadata from a Base URI.
-For previous LSP8 collections, the Base URI may be retrievable by calling the [`fetchData`](../../tools/erc725js/classes/ERC725.md#fetchdata) function as described in the [Global Token Information](#global-token-information) section.
+For previous LSP8 assets, the Base URI may be retrievable by calling the [`fetchData`](../../tools/erc725js/classes/ERC725.md#fetchdata) function as described in the [Global Token Information](#global-token-information) section.

 :::

-If no specific metadata was set for the token ID directly, you can continue to fetch the [`LSP8TokenMetadataBaseURI`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenmetadatabaseuri) and build the correct metadata link by concatinating the [formatted](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenidformat) token ID.
+You can fetch the [`LSP8TokenMetadataBaseURI`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenmetadatabaseuri) and build the correct metadata link by concatinating the [formatted](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenidformat) token ID.
+Based on the [`LSP8TokenIDFormat`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenidformat), the Base URI can either be:

+- **equal across all token IDs**: To fetch the global Base URI, use the [`getData(...)`](../../contracts/contracts/ERC725/ERC725.md#getdata) function of the asset to receive the [ERC725Y data storage](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store).
+This applies if the [`LSP8TokenIDFormat`](#preparing-the-token-ids) is `0, 1, 2, or 4`.
+- **mixed across all token IDs**: To fetch the individual Base URI, use the [`getDataFromTokenID(...)`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#getdatafortokenid) function using a specific token ID.
+This has to be done if the [`LSP8TokenIDFormat`](#preparing-the-token-ids) is `100, 101, 102, or 104`.

 <Tabs groupId="provider-lib">
   <TabItem value="ethers" label="ethers">